 - Certain pages were generating time-out errors;

 - Around 300 pages/posts;

 - Over 600 users in an un-used WooCommerce store;

 - Content was often outdated and frequently duplicated, sometimes several times over, so there were multiple, sometimes contradictory versions;

 - Several security plugins had been installed but as nobody was monitoring them, identified issues were not resolved;

 - The hosting account was hitting CPU and bandwidth limits every month.

 We resolved the Google issue first.
 Long story short, there was no sitemap, and a corrupt image resizing plugin was doing… something it shouldn't.
 Additionally, there was nothing in the website which allowed the site to be indexed by Google.
-We installed another plugin and created a Google My Business listing and resubmitted to Google and finally, the site appeared on searches!
+We installed another plugin and created a Google Business Profile listing and resubmitted to Google and finally, the site appeared on searches!

 It wasn't immediately apparent why the CPU/bandwidth limits were being hit.
 After further investigation another corrupt plugin was identified, which was somehow enabling gigabytes of traffic to bombard the website, over the last several months.
 There did not appear to be any kind of hardware firewall running on the server, and there were no software firewalls (WAF) installed, which may have thwarted some of these attempts.
 The CPU/bandwidth limitations subsequently caused some of the page time-out errors, although not all.